rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     The "digests signatures OK" message in the output shows the package is fine.

 2. Let us be malicious and deliberately alter the downloaded package.
 This can be done by adding anything to, or removing something from, the original package.
-Anything that changes the package in a way than the original packagers did not intend will corrupt the package.
+Anything that changes the package in a way the original packagers did not intend will corrupt the package.
 We will alter the file by using the echo command to add the string "haha" to the package.
 Type:

     ```
     $ echo haha >> wget-1.19.5-10.el8.x86_64.rpm
     ```

-3. Now the try to verify the integrity of the package again using rpm's -K option.
-Type:
+3. Now try to verify the integrity of the package again using rpm's -K option.

     ```
     $ rpm -K  wget-*.rpm
     wget-1.19.5-10.el8.x86_64.rpm: DIGESTS SIGNATURES NOT OK
     ```

     Very different message now.
-The output "DIGESTS SIGNATURES NOT OK" is a clear warning that you should not try using or installing the package.
+The output "DIGESTS SIGNATURES NOT OK" clearly warns you should not try using or installing the package.
 It should no longer be trusted.

 4. Use the `rm` command to delete the corrupted `wget` package file and download a fresh copy using `dnf`.
 Type: